csheare/csheare.github.io/_pages/about.md

 Howdy, I'm Courtney Shearer, Welcome to my website!
 </p>
 <p>
-I am a third year PhD candidate working with <a href='https://www.deboramarkslab.com/deboramarks'>Debora Marks</a> at <b>Harvard Medical School</b> in the <a href="https://gsas.harvard.edu/programs-of-study/all/systems-biology">SSQB program. </a> I am supported by a NSF-GFRP fellowship.
+I am a third year PhD candidate working with <a href='https://www.deboramarkslab.com/deboramarks'>Debora Marks</a> at Harvard Medical School in the <a href="https://gsas.harvard.edu/programs-of-study/all/systems-biology">SSQB program. </a> I am supported by a NSF-GFRP fellowship.

 </p>
 <p>